uros76/Controllino-with-Homeassistant/cloning.md

 Edit 16.8.: I developed a custom shell script that pulls your hotspot data and fills it into necesary files after first bootup from SD clone image.
 Part 1 of this guide is not needed anymore!
+There is a chance you will still need to take some aditional steps to get the upswift service working on your hotspot.
+I will keep updating this guide when I know more from official support.

 --------------------------------------------
 ~~PART 1 (obtain basic data needed to create custom image):~~